johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 with that logic, indeed --- if those are your memories, then that's the end of it.
 But keep in mind the "PAL-squash" only happened because of practical considerations (mostly budgetary limitations); it wasn't a deliberate artistic or creative intention, but an unfortunate necessity.
-Then real question is
+Then the real question is
 this: do you want to emulate these games as you remember them, or how their creators intended them to be experienced?
 And wouldn't it be nice, after all these years, to finally enjoy them in their most authentic, undistorted form?